planting answers.

 do you take insurance?

-I am a private-pay therapist.
-I’m happy to provide a superbill if needed.
+I am a majority private-pay therapist.
+Currently, the only insurances I am allowed to take are AETNA and Medi-CAL.
+If you are with another insurance company, I’m happy to provide a superbill if needed.
 A superbill is a detailed invoice that you can send to your insurance provider to request possible out-of-network reimbursement for therapy sessions.
 Please note that reimbursement is not guaranteed and depends on your specific insurance plan.

 why don’t you take insurance?